bindeman/scheduler/frontend/src/README.md

 ## Purpose

-Display when live, past, future events are ocuring in a timeline fashion.
+Display when live, past, future events are occuring in a timeline fashion.

 ## Demo